Tarasovk49/2018_lipodisk_md/polymers_preparation/README.md

 **-rmsd** Root mean square deviation of length of polymer molecules

-**-protstate** Protonation state is a number that defines the mean charge of maleic acid monomer.
+**-protstate** Protonation state defines the mean charge of maleic acid monomer.
 Correspondence of protonation state, pH value and mean charge of MA monomer is given by table:

 | Protonation state   | 1 | 2 | 3 | 4 | 5 | 6 | 7 |
 |:---|:---:|:---:|:---:|:---:|:---:|:---:|:---:|